 On the first weekend of 2022, Squash fans of Birmingham were able to see the next generation of Squash talent shine at the 2022 AJ Bell British Junior Squash Championship.

-Despite ongoing issues with the Omicron pandemic, junior Squash players from across the UK took in first major tournament of 2022 held at two of Birmingham’s prestigious venues – The Edgbaston Priory Club and University of Birmingham.
+Despite ongoing issues with the Omicron pandemic, junior Squash players from across the UK took in the first major tournament of 2022 held at two of Birmingham’s prestigious venues – The Edgbaston Priory Club and the University of Birmingham.

-Just like every junior Squash tournament, each young Squash players had a chance to showcase their talent against fellow Squash peers and also progress up the upper echelons of the sport in terms of joining the Squash elite who have won the tournament and gone on to become future Squash world champion.
+Just like every junior Squash tournament, each young Squash player had a chance to showcase their talent against fellow Squash peers and also progress up the upper echelons of the sport in terms of joining the Squash elite who have won the tournament and gone on to become future Squash world champion.

-There were some of the young that talked about on social media are ones that are potential Squash stars of the future that we reckon can make UK proud in the future.
+There were some of the young that talked about on social media are ones that are potential Squash stars of the future that we reckon can make the UK proud in the future.